-Tenor Alan Oke studied at the Royal Scottish Academy of Music & Drama in Glasgow and with Hans Hotter in Munich.
-Following a successful career as a baritone he made his debut as a tenor in 1992, and since has covered much of the tenor repertoire, including Rodolfo in Puccini’s La bohème, Alfredo in Verdi’s La traviata, Pinkerton in Puccini’s Madama Butterfly, Steva in Janáček’s Jenůfa, Boris in Janáček’s Katya Kabanova, M.K.
-Gandhi in Philip Glass’s Satyagraha, The Four Servants in Offenbach’s The Tales of Hoffmann, and Schoolteacher in Janáček’s The Cunning Little Vixen.
-He has worked with Glyndebourne Festival Opera; Scottish Opera; Opera North; The Royal Opera House, Covent Garden; English National Opera; Canadian Opera Company; and The Metropolitan Opera, and appeared at the Edinburgh, Aldeburgh, Brighton, Bregenz, and Ravenna festivals and the BBC Proms.
-Last season he sang his first Valzacchi in Richard Strauss’s Der Rosenkavalier at The Met.
+Alan Oke studied at Glasgow’s Royal Scottish Academy of Music and Drama, and with Hans Hotter in Munich.
+Following a successful career as a baritone, he made his tenor debut in 1992.
+Since then he has performed roles including Rodolfo (Puccini’s La bohème), Alfredo (Verdi’s La Traviata), Pinkerton (Puccini’s Madama Butterfly), Steva (Janáček’s Jenůfa), Boris (Janáček’s Káťa Kabanová), M.K.
+Gandhi (Philip Glass’s Satyagraha), Valzacchi (R. Strauss’s Der Rosenkavalier), The Four Servants (Offenbach’s The Tales of Hoffmann), and Schoolteacher (Janáček’s The Cunning Little Vixen).
+He has appeared at Glyndebourne Festival Opera, Scottish Opera, Opera North, English National Opera, Canadian Opera Company, The Metropolitan Opera, and Royal Opera House, Covent Garden, as well as at the Edinburgh, Aldeburgh, Brighton, Bregenz, and Ravenna festivals and BBC Proms.
+He recently created the role of Rookie in the World Premiere of David Sawer’s The Skating Rink for Garsington Opera.

-Recently he has established a reputation for 20th-century and contemporary repertoire, including the roles of Chairman Mao in John Adams’s Nixon in China (BBC Proms and Berlin Festival), Caliban in Thomas Adès’s The Tempest (The Met), Hiereus / The Translator in Harrison Birtwistle’s The Minotaur and Old Man Marshall in Mark-Anthony Turnage’s Anna Nicole (Royal Opera), and Prince / Manservant / Marquis in Berg’s Lulu (Welsh National Opera).
-He sang his first Peter Grimes for the Aldeburgh Festival as part of their Britten centenary, adding to his interpretation of Aschenbach in the composer’s Death in Venice.
-He made his role debut as Captain Vere in Britten’s Billy Budd at the Teatro Carlo Felice; last season he reprised the role with Opera North in Leeds and at the Aldeburgh Festival.
+Mr. Oke has established a reputation in 20th-century and contemporary repertoire, including Chairman Mao in John Adams’s Nixon in China for the BBC Proms and Berlin Festival; Caliban in Thomas Adès’s The Tempest for The Met, Hiereus / The Translator in Harrison Birtwistle’s The Minotaur, Old Man Marshall in Mark-Anthony Turnage’s Anna Nicole for Royal Opera, and Prince / Manservant / Marquis in Berg’s Lulu for Welsh National Opera.
+His appearances in Britten operas include Peter Grimes and Death in Venice (as Aschenbach) at the Aldeburgh Festival, and Billy Budd, as Captain Vere, first at the Teatro Carlo Felice and later at Opera North and the Aldeburgh Festival.